React Native Theme TransitionReact Native Theme Transition

 </ThemeTransitionProvider>

-React Native's built-in Modal renders in a separate native window — it won't be captured in the screenshot.
-Theme changes while a modal is open will show the transition on the background only.
+React Native's built-in Modal renders in a separate native window and is not captured in the snapshot.
+Theme changes while a modal is open will animate only the background tree; the modal contents flip instantly.
+Use a bottom sheet (or any in-tree overlay) instead if you need the full transition.

 On this page